PhluantMobile/dojo_js/README.md

 	* markers[i].lat - the latitude of the desired marker.
 Required for marker to be set.
 	* markers[i].lng - the longitude of the desired marker.
 Required for marker to be set.
 	* markers[i].clickthru - an object containing relevant information for any marker to be a clickthrough.
 Default is a Google Maps hyperlink using the original lat/lng values as the start point and the lat/lng values as the end point
-		* markers[i].clickthru.name - the name of the clickthru, used for reporting.
-Essentially the same functionality as a standard clickthru.
+		* markers[i].clickthru.name - the name of the clickthrough, used for reporting.
+Essentially the same functionality as a standard clickthrough.
 		* markers[i].clickthru.url - An optional URL value that will override the default Google Maps link.
+		* markers[i].clickthru.callback - An optional callback function that will call up custom code before the clickthrough is run.
 	* The Map Draw function supports all of the optional marker specifications.
 For more detailed information,  please visit the [Google Maps Marker API page](https://developers.google.com/maps/documentation/javascript/markers)._

 Example: